 For example, you might have configured a forwarding virtual server that is intended to carry long-standing connections, and these connections might become idle for long periods of time (such as SSH sessions).
 In this case, you can configure a long idle timeout value on the related protocol profile (in this case, TCP).
-However, if the SNAT automap feature is also enabled, the default 300-second static timeout value still takes effect.

 A list of objects containing idle connection timeout settings that affect reaping.
 For each object type, the table lists the default value and whether that value is user-configurable.

 |Fast L4, Fast HTTP, TCP, and SCTP profiles||300||Yes|